JamFfm/PHMeasureADS1115/README.md

 These are the selectible ranges:

-For example: Choose a gain of 1 for reading voltages from 0 to 4.09V. this will be the right parameter für the pH probe.
+For example: Choose a gain of 1 for reading voltages from 0 to 4.09V.
+This will be the right parameter für the pH probe.

 Or pick a different gain to change the range of voltages that are read:
 - 2/3 = +/-6.144V     we use 0 for this range